ToyotaCRDL/mahos/docs_src/arch_meas.rst

 but PosTweaker has dedicated interface and GUI for positioners.

 The PosTweaker can also listed in ``tweakers: list[str]`` in the configuration ``target`` of measurement nodes.

+See also :doc:`tutorial_manual_op` for an example with mock instrument.

 Recorder
 --------